Sofia: Modern and contemporary history

 During the Russo-Turkish War of 1877–78, Suleiman Pasha threatened to burn the city in defence, but the foreign diplomats Leandre Legay, Vito Positano, Rabbi Gabriel Almosnino and Josef Valdhart refused to leave the city thus saving it.
 Many Bulgarian residents of Sofia armed themselves and sided with the Russian forces.
 Sofia was relieved (see Battle of Sofia) from Ottoman rule by Russian forces under Gen. Iosif Gurko on 4 January 1878.
 It was proposed as a capital by Marin Drinov and was accepted as such on 3 April 1879.
-By the time of its liberation the population of the city was 11,649.
+By the time of its liberation, the population of the city was 11,649.

 Most mosques in Sofia were destroyed in that war, seven of them destroyed in one night in December 1878 when a thunderstorm masked the noise of the explosions arranged by Russian military engineers.
 Following the war, the great majority of the Muslim population left Sofia.

 For a few decades after the liberation, Sofia experienced large population growth, mainly by migration from other regions of the Principality (Kingdom since 1908) of Bulgaria, and from the still Ottoman Macedonia and Thrace.

 In 1900, the first electric lightbulb in the city was turned on.

 In the Second Balkan War, Bulgaria was fighting alone practically all of its neighbouring countries.
 When the Romanian Army entered Vrazhdebna in 1913, then a village 7 mi from Sofia, now a suburb, this prompted the Tsardom of Bulgaria to capitulate.
-During the war, Sofia was flown by the Romanian Air Corps, which engaged on photoreconnaissance operations and threw propaganda pamphlets to the city.
+During the war, Sofia was overflown by the Romanian Air Corps, which engaged on photoreconnaissance operations and threw propaganda pamphlets to the city.
 Thus, Sofia became the first capital on the world to be overflown by enemy aircraft.